Commercial property insurance explained

 What’s the difference between commercial property insurance and business buildings insurance?

-Business buildings insurance is broadly the same thing as commercial property insurance.
-Although it tends to mean insurance to cover your own business premises rather than a property you let to another business.
+Business buildings insurance is broadly the same thing as commercial property insurance, although it tends to mean insurance to cover your own business premises rather than a property you let to another business.

 Do I need business buildings insurance if I’m a tenant?

 No, you don't need to get cover for the building itself – that's your landlord's responsibility.
 Speak to them to make sure the building is covered.
+You might still need to take out business contents insurance, though.

 Will business buildings insurance cover me if I work at home?